Bonnie Brae Road, Meadowbank - Pedestrian refuge Bonnie Brae Road, Meadowbank - Pedestrian refuge

 The entry lane for Bonnie Brae Road has been narrowed as much as it is practicable while allowing the safe tracking of buses into and out of Bonnie Brae Road.

-The existing north and southern lane widths for Bonnie Brae Road are approximately 6m and 12m respectively with the lanes being separated by white road marking compared with the reduced lane widths or 5m and 8m, which are separated by a traffic island.
+The existing north and southern lane widths for Bonnie Brae Road are approximately 6m and 12m respectively with the lanes being separated by white road marking compared with the reduced lane widths or 5m and 8m, which are separated by a traffic island. - Respondents suggest square off the curb lines so that cars cannot turn in quickly, thus reducing the crossing distance for pedestrians.

 As mentioned above, we had considered widening the footpath on Bonnie Brae Road, however widening the footpath subsequently means that the pedestrian refuge must be narrowed to allow for the safe turning of buses.
 This effectively provides the same outcome as the existing design but at a higher cost.
-Since there are no additional benefits to widening the footpath and narrowing of the proposed pedestrian refuge, we intend to proceed with the current design.
+Since there are no additional benefits to widening the footpath and narrowing of the proposed pedestrian refuge, we intend to proceed with the current design. - Respondent suggests improving the lighting over the 'duck bridge.'
+Currently, at night the stairs at the northern end of the bridge at the top of the stairs are unlit because the lights are broken.

-• A number of respondents highlighted that the bus stop on the Northern side of Bonnie Brae is now only used by a single school bus once per school day.
+Since this relates to an asset within a park/reserve, we will pass your concerns on to the Auckland Councils Parks and Reserves team. - A number of respondents highlighted that the bus stop on the Northern side of Bonnie Brae is now only used by a single school bus once per school day.
 The introduction of yellow lines for no parking is unnecessary here and an unnecessary irritation for residents.

 Although this bus stop is used only in the morning and afternoon, there still needs to be a provision for a school bus stop, so children can safely get on and off the bus.
 As such, the bus stop restrictions will only apply during school pick up and drop off times and at all other times, parking will be permitted at this bus stop.